ylwangy/slstm_pytorch/README.md

 4. preprocess dataset and run train.sh for lm pre-training

-## Checkpoints and usage
+## Checkpoints and Usage

-see corresponding directories
+See corresponding directories

 ## Citation